ReSwift/ReSwift/Docs/Getting Started Guide.md

 ```
 In the example above we only select a single property from the overall application state: a network `Response` with a list of repositories.

-When selecting a substate as part of calling the `subscribe` method, you need to make sure that the argument of the `newState` method has the same type as whatever you return from the state subselection in the `subscribe` method.
+When selecting a substate as part of calling the `subscribe` method, you need to make sure that the argument of the `apply(state:)` method has the same type as whatever you return from the state subselection in the `subscribe` method.

-When subscribing within a ViewController you will typically update the view from within the `newState` method.
+When subscribing within a ViewController you will typically update the view from within the `apply(state:)` method.

 ## Example With Skipping Identical State Update